 vi: Leafy Greens

 Spinach, along with other dark leafy greens like collard greens and kale, contains two of the most essential antioxidants for eye health, i.e. zeaxanthin and lutein.
 Macula, the part of the eye helpful in shielding the eye from damaging light, stores these antioxidants.
-Lutein plays a special role in filtration of blue light (glare from the screens of electronic devices like mobiles and computer screens).
+Lutein plays a special role in the filtration of blue light (glare from the screens of electronic devices like mobiles and computer screens).
 These antioxidants also play a significant role in maintaining rich blood flow to your eyes.
-Experts recommend a least of three servings every week.

 vii: Bell Peppers